Beovizija

 Beovizija (Беовизија) was a music festival established in 2003.
 Since 2007 it was the national selection for Serbia's representative at the Eurovision Song Contest.
-Beovizija is organised and broadcast live each year by RTS1, on RTRS in Bosnia, and internationally on Eurovision.tv and RTS SAT as of 2008.
-It was held during February and March at Belgrade's Sava Centar, and in RTS studios since 2019.
+Beovizija was organised and broadcast live each year by RTS1, on RTRS in Bosnia, and internationally on Eurovision.tv and RTS SAT as of 2008.
+It was held during February and March at Belgrade's Sava Centar, and in RTS studios in 2019 and 2020.

 The competition started in 2004 and was annually one of the most watched entertainment events in Serbia.
 In December 2009, RTS announced that it is changing the way it will select its Eurovision competitor and has thus cancelled Beovizija.
 However, on January 19, 2018, RTS confirmed the return of Beovizija as a national selection for the Serbian entry in the Eurovision Song Contest 2018, and it has been used until 2020.
+After not being held in 2021, it was due to be held in 2022 as a song contest unrelated to Eurovision, but it was eventually cancelled.

 History

 Serbia and Montenegro were originally due to enter the Eurovision Song Contest for the first time in 2003 since an 11-year expulsion.
 The expulsion was brought about the break out of wars in the former Yugoslavia under which Serbia and Montenegro participated for the last time in 1992.
 Unfortunately, the EBU stated that too many countries wanted to enter in that year and so some would be forced to withdraw.
 Serbia and Montenegro (who participated as one country at the time) was one of them.
 As a result, Serbia and Montenegro entered the following year instead.

 Originally the festival was supposed to commence in 2004 and was to be the country's selection for Eurovision however later Radio Television of Montenegro expressed the wish for a united festival in determining the country's contender at the European event.
 It was decided that Beovizija would be Serbia's semi final while Montevizija (held in Podgorica) would be Montenegro's semi-final.
 The best from the two would compete in a united final show contest under the name Evropesma/Europjesma.

 The first Beovizija was held a year before Serbia and Montenegro entered Eurovision and was more of an awards night for the Serbian music industry.
 In 2003 and 2004 28 songs competed while 25 were allowed to compete in 2005 and 2006.
 From 2004 - 2006 there were 8 jury members, from 2007 there have been only 3 members of the jury for both the semi-final and final night, while since 2018, 5 jurors vote in every show.
 In 2004–2006, each juror awarded a set of 12,10,8,7...1 points, with the televote awarding the 9th set of points.
 From 2007 till today, votes of all jurors are converted into a single set of points, with the televoting awarding another set of points, making it a 50% jury 50% televoting system.